 14. Puerto Vallarta, Mexico

 Puerto Vallarta is often an ideal destination for the aforementioned cruise ships, but you can also get there by plane.
-With a far more laid back vibe than Cancun and other well-known Mexican cities, resorts are designed to be welcoming, and stocked with every amenity for relaxing experience.
+With a far more laid back vibe than Cancun and other well-known Mexican cities, resorts are designed to be welcoming and and stocked with every amenity for relaxing experience.
 Puerto Vallarta may experience some hurricane or storm activity during the fall season, but often it's an opportunity to get a great deal!

-15. Take a Bucket List Road Trip
+15. Take A Bucket-List Road Trip

 If you've been dying to see fall foliage along the coasts, now is the time to go.
 Popping along the lighthouses dotting the East Coast, or enjoying the Bourbon Trail in Kentucky is so much easier without kids in the car!
-You can take your time enjoying the scenery, shopping for antiques or tucking into vineyards and distilleries to try something new.
+You can take your time enjoying the scenery, shopping for antiques, or tucking into vineyards and distilleries to try something new.

 There are plenty of great ideas to craft the road trip of your dreams, with fun stops along the way!